Dealing with Employees Who Always Think They're Right

 When employees build themselves a reputation for being disruptive and strong-minded, it can become a self-fulfilling prophecy that they feel they have to maintain.
 This can mean they say or do things just to get a reaction from you or other team members.
 You should be careful that you don't respond with emotions but keep fixated on the goals of the meeting or discussion to avoid things spiraling.

-It's also a good exercise to make sure you're not just clashing with someone's personality and dismissing their ideas, which may be of value, because it's not exactly how you'd go about it.
+It's also a good exercise to make sure you're not just clashing with someone's personality and dismissing their ideas, which may be of value.
+Strong leadership skills involve fostering an environment where all voices are heard and considered.
 Often, people can be jealous of younger professionals without even realizing it, so it's important that you check your own emotions and how you respond to strong-minded professionals on your team.

 5. Praise them for high-quality work